Multifidelity sensor placement in Bayesian state estimation problems

 \subsection{Related Work}

 D-optimal sparse sensor selection has been well-studied in the single-fidelity case.
-Although finding an exact solution to this binary optimization problem is NP-hard \cite{eswar2025bayesiandoptimalexperimentaldesigns}, previous work has suggested various approaches to find approximately optimal solutions.
+Although finding an exact solution to this binary optimization problem is NP-hard~ \cite{eswar2025bayesiandoptimalexperimentaldesigns}, previous work has suggested various approaches to find approximately optimal solutions.
 Greedy approaches are quite popular for D-optimal sensor placement due to their ease of implementation and theoretical guarantees stemming from the submodularity of the objective function \cite{nemhauser1978analysis,5717225}.
 However, they can provide suboptimal designs, prompting the investigation of other methods.
 One common alternative is to consider the continuous relaxation of the binary optimization problem, using a regularization term for sparsity.
 The resulting continuous optimization problem is then solved using gradient-based optimization methods, and the weights in the optimal solution are thresholded to obtain approximately optimal binary designs for the original problem \cite{article}.
 One can also interpret the binary coefficients as Bernoulli random variables, enabling the use of stochastic optimization techniques, as described in \cite{Attia_2022}.
 This approach casts the regularized optimality criterion into an objective function in the form of an expectation over a multivariate Bernoulli distribution.
-A more novel approach, detailed in \cite{eswar2025bayesiandoptimalexperimentaldesigns}, views sensor placement through the lens of the Column Subset Selection Problem (CSSP) from numerical linear algebra, reformulating the objective function to cast optimal sensor placement as choosing the ``best" columns of a matrix, and we make use of an analogous reformulation for the multifidelity setting.
+Detailed in \cite{eswar2025bayesiandoptimalexperimentaldesigns} is another approach that views sensor placement through the lens of the Column Subset Selection Problem (CSSP) from numerical linear algebra, reformulating the objective function to cast optimal sensor placement as choosing the ``best" columns of a matrix, and we make use of an analogous reformulation for the multifidelity setting.